 ATHLETES: IF YOU CANNOT TAKE AN EXAM BECAUSE OF A GAME OR TOURNAMENT, THEN THE ATHLETIC DEPARTMENT MUST PROVIDE A ROOM AND PROCTOR FOR YOU TO TAKE THE EXAM OR YOU WILL NOT BE ALLOWED TO MAKE IT UP.
 I WILL NOT PERSONALLY OFFER MAKE-UPS FOR ATHLETES, NOR WILL I PROCTOR THEM.

-First exam -- -- -- Wednesday, April 27th
+First exam -- -- -- Wednesday, May 3rd Second exam -- -- Monday, May 22nd

-Second exam -- -- -- Monday, May 16th
+Second exam -- -- -- Wonday, Way 22